• Modified on Sep 23, 2024

 • Reduced Physical Activity

-• Resting for at least a day before ascending or descending to a higher altitude
+• Resting for at least a day before ascending to a higher altitude

 • Though acclimation is by far the greatest way to prevent AMS, medications like Diamox are useful for easing the symptoms.